wess/Annex/README.md

 - Foundation.framework

 # Usage:
 Include the Annex project in your project, then link to the Annex static lib.
-Follow up with a little *#include<Annex/Annex.h>*